madeofpendletonwool/PinePods/README.md

     - [ ] Sign in retention for moble editions
     - [ ] Android App
     - [ ] IOS App
+- [ ] Option to run the client app with local config.
+Not connected to a server
 - [ ] Add verification before deleting user
 - [ ] Rating System
 - [ ] Sharing System